payara/Payara-Community-Documentation/documentation/extended-documentation/app-deployment/descriptor-elements.md

 ### `classloading-delegate`

-With this option, the libraries included in the EAR assembly will override libraries included in Payara Server distribution.
+With this option its possible to enable/disable classloading delegation.
+This allows deployed application to use libraries included on them, overriding the version included on the server.

-For more information about how Payara Server loads the required classes and libraries, see the [Classloading](../classloading.md) section.
+For more information about how class delegation can be configured on Payara Server, see the [Enhanced Classloading](/documentation/extended-documentation/classloading.md) section.

+### `whitelist-package`

+Used to whitelist packages on **extreme classloading isolation**.
+Whitelisted packages are taken into account by the server when scanning libraries included on the server.

+For more information about extreme classloading isolation works on Payara Server, see the [Enhanced Classloading](/documentation/extended-documentation/classloading.md) section.

 ### `enable-implicit-cdi`